Anya92929/DL-crypto-api-auto-recommendation/README.md

 <img src="Comparison_with_Codota/testcase_example.png" alt="example" width="600"/>

 ## Data
-The data is [here](https://drive.google.com/drive/folders/1fc3A3ORcVJUDcPsH2jVHadpgTkbTs8nt?usp=sharing) (preserves viewer anonymity).
+Due to the storage limit, we only show part of the data here.
+The full data can be found at [here](https://drive.google.com/drive/folders/1fc3A3ORcVJUDcPsH2jVHadpgTkbTs8nt?usp=sharing) (preserves viewer anonymity).
+Our data includes:
+* Android apps (byte code)
+* Program-analysis Context
+   * Slices
+   * Dependence Paths